Khanty-Mansiysk

 Khanty-Mansiysk (Ха́нты-Манси́йск, lit.
-Khanty-Mansi Town; Khanty: Ёмвоҷ, Jomvoćś; Mansi: Абга, Abga) is a city and the administrative centre of Khanty-Mansi Autonomous Okrug–Yugra, Russia.
-It stands on the eastern bank of the Irtysh River, 15 km from its confluence with the Ob, in the oil-rich region of Western Siberia.
-Though an independent city, Khanty-Mansiysk also functions as the administrative centre of Khanty-Mansiysky District.
+Khanty-Mansi Town; Khanty: Ёмвоҷ, Jomvoćś; Mansi: Абга, Abga) is a city in west-central Russia.
+Technically, it is situated on the eastern bank of the Irtysh River, 15 km from its confluence with the Ob, in the oil-rich region of Western Siberia.
+Though it is an independent city, Khanty-Mansiysk also functions as the administrative centre of Khanty-Mansiysky District, and the administrative center of Khanty-Mansi Autonomous Okrug–Yugra.

-Khanty-Mansiysk is one of few capitals of Russian regions that is not the largest city in the area, surpassed by Surgut, Nizhnevartovsk and Nefteyugansk.
+With 101,466 estimated inhabitants, Khanty-Mansiysk is among Russia's few regional capitals that are not the largest cities in their surrounding area, as it is surpassed in population by Surgut, Nizhnevartovsk and Nefteyugansk.

 Etymology

-The city's name consists of the names of the local indigenous people Khanty and Mansi and includes "-sk" ending which is a typical Russian ending for town names.
-Before 1940 these people were known as Ostyaks and Voguls respectively and the city's name (then settlement) was Ostyako-Vogulsk.
+Khanty-Mansiysk is a hyphenated word combining the names of two Russian indigenous peoples local to the region, the Khanty and the Mansi, ending in "-sk" as is typical for the names of Russian towns, which means city.
+Before 1940, the settlement's name was Ostyako-Vogulsk, as these tribes were previously known as the Ostyaks and the Voguls, respectively.

 Geography

 Climate

-Khanty-Mansiysk experiences a subarctic climate (Köppen climate classification Dfc).
+Khanty-Mansiysk experiences a subarctic climate (Köppen climate classification Dfc), featuring short summers, and cold winters.
 The climate is extreme, with temperatures as low as -49 C and as high as +34.5 C. On average, however, the region is very cold, with an average temperature of -1.1 C. Precipitation tends to be fairly low; 553 mm per year, which is heavier in the summer than in the winter.
 The average wind speed is 2.4 m/s, and the average humidity is 77%.